San Luis Obispo Museums

 Just because you’re on vacation doesn’t mean you have to retreat from learning and exploring.
-Downtown San Luis Obispo has several museums, offering free and low-cost enrichment and entertainment for visitors of all ages.
+There are several museums in San Luis Obispo, offering free and low-cost enrichment and entertainment for visitors of all ages.

 Put on some comfortable walking shoes and visit one of these museums in Downtown San Luis Obispo.